dog listener norfolk

 After observing the dogs direct ancestor – the wolf – in captivity and in its natural environment and then seeing this behaviour replicated in her own pack of dogs, Jan Fennell was able to understand the dynamics of pack life.
 She saw how individual animals communicated with each other, how they interacted as a group and how they responded to their environment.

-With a combination of this knowledge, and an in depth understanding of how domestication – living alongside us – has shaped and moulded the domestic dog (especially in recent years), Jan was able to develop a system of communication between herself and her own pack of dogs.
+With a combination of this knowledge, and an in depth understanding of how domestication – living alongside us – has shaped and moulded the domestic dog (especially in recent years) Jan was able to develop a system of communication between herself and her own pack of dogs.

 By using signals – body language, eye contact and actions – that correlate with those that the wolf pack uses, Jan was able to establish a trust-based relationship, inspiring her dogs to – of their own free will – elect her as the leader of their family group; the pack.
-It is a dog’s belief that they are responsible for their family group, that is at the root of most problem behaviour.
-By placing herself at the top of the pack hierarchy and taking the role of decision-making away from the dogs, Jan was able to create a calm, harmonious and stress-free family environment.
+It is a dog’s belief that they are responsible for their family group that is at the root of most problem behaviour.
+By placing herself at the top of the pack hierarchy and taking the role of decision-maker away from the dogs, Jan was able to create a calm, harmonious and stress-free family environment.

 This method is all about working with the nature of the animal, harnessing the powerful instincts that guide and influence the dogs behaviour.
 The dog can only behave according to these instincts, it has no choice in the matter and it is only by understanding and working with them, that we can influence their behaviour in a kind and positive way.